TITLES AND

 "The Lion" (10/31/54):

-Jeff and Lassie are in the woods hunting rabbits with his new bow and arrow when Jeff sees a lion in the woods, but no one believes him.
+Jeff and Lassie are in the woods hunting rabbits with his new bow and arrow when they see a African lion prowling about, but no one believes him.
 Then Gramps has to take Ellen to Capitol City to help her mother, and the lion begins stalking the farmyard!
 Jenny: Florence Lake.
 Clay: Richard Garland.

 "Gramps" (11/07/54):